IE Business School

 Readings in Nonmarket Strategy (Ph.D.)

-I have also been a speaker at AIG's Risk Management Academy (ARMA) since 2013 where I address clients on sources of nonmarket risk and how firms can take steps to mitigate their nonmarket risk exposure.
+I have also been a speaker at AIG's Risk Management Academy (ARMA) since its inception in 2013 where I address clients on sources of nonmarket risk and risk mitigation strategies.

 Published Teaching Cases

 Xstrata and Australian Mining Tax Reform (A) (B) (co-authored with Aaron Cowper and Patrick Gatland)